 Physician Assistant (PA) means a person who is duly registered by the Board of Registration of Physician Assistants established by M.G.L. c.
 112, § 9F.
 Supervising physicians and PAs are subject to the requirements of 243 CMR 2.08.

 The Physician Profile Program means the program established under M.G.L. c.
-112, § 5, listing certain information about each active physician holding a full license in Massachusetts and disseminating this to the public, primarily through the Board's website on the Internet.
+112, § 5, listing certain information about each physician holding a full license in Massachusetts and disseminating this to the public, primarily through the Board's website on the Internet.

 Physician Reentry means a return to clinical practice in the discipline in which one has been trained or certified following an extended period of clinical inactivity not resulting from discipline or impairment.

-The Practice of Medicine means the following conduct, the purpose or reasonably foreseeable effect of which is to encourage the reliance of another person upon an individual's knowledge or skill in the maintenance of human health by the prevention, alleviation, or cure of disease, and involving or reasonably thought to involve an assumption of responsibility for the other person's physical or mental well being: diagnosis, treatment, use of instruments or other devices, or the prescribing, administering, dispensing or distributing of drugs for the relief of diseases or adverse physical or mental conditions.
+The Practice of Medicine means the following conduct, the purpose or reasonably foreseeable effect of which is to encourage the reliance of another person upon an individual's knowledge or skill in the maintenance of human health by the prevention, alleviation, or cure of disease, and involving or reasonably thought to involve an assumption of responsibility for the other person's physical or mental well-being: diagnosis, treatment, use of instruments or other devices, or the prescribing, administering, dispensing or distributing of drugs for the relief of diseases or adverse physical or mental conditions.

-(a) A person who holds himself or herself out to the public as a physician or surgeon, or with the initials "M.D." or "D.O." in connection with his or her name, and who also assumes responsibility for another person's physical or mental well being, is engaged in the practice of medicine.
+(a) A person who holds himself or herself out to the public as a physician or surgeon, or with the initials "M.D." or "D.O." in connection with his or her name, and who also assumes responsibility for another person's physical or mental well-being, is engaged in the practice of medicine.

 (b) The Practice of Medicine includes the following: